 (2) The formula used in appraisal shall give due regard to recency and quality as well as quantity of experience and the pertinence of the education.

 (3) The secretary shall investigate the candidate's educational documentation.

 (4) The secretary shall investigate the candidate's work history.

 (5) If the results of this investigation disclose information affecting the rating of education and experience, the secretary shall:

 (b) Make the necessary revision of the rating; and

 (c) Notify the candidate.

-(b) The secretary shall maintain for public review a list of those classifications which are qualifying along with the minimum requirements for each classification.
+(b) The secretary shall maintain for public review a list of those job classifications that are qualifying along with the minimum requirements for each job classification.